SCOnyema/NextGen-Connect02/README.md

   npm install npm@latest -g
   ```
 * IDE like Webstorm or VS Code
-* npm install (this installs all the packages and dependecies in the project)
+* npm install (this installs all the packages and dependencies in the project)
+* and a stable internet connection to connect with Firebase

 ### Installation